The Trust Project Resources

 Diverse Voices

-• What are the newsroom’s efforts and commitments to bring in diverse perspectives across social and demographic differences?
+• What are the newsroom’s efforts and commitments to bring in diverse perspectives across social, ideological and demographic differences?

 • Are some communities or perspectives included only in stereotypical ways, or even completely missing?